kaharez/lawcodes/2-civil-code/book-7-security-interests/chapter-3-mortgage/article-02-creation-and-registration.md

 10. A co-owner of immovable property may mortgage their undivided share without the consent of other co-owners, but the mortgage affects only the mortgagor's share and any specific property attributed to them upon partition.

 11. Registration of the mortgage remains effective until:
-    a. the secured obligation is satisfied and the mortgagee executes a release, which is registered;
+    (a) the secured obligation is satisfied and the mortgagee executes a release, which is registered;
-    b. the mortgage expires by its terms, if granted for a fixed period;
+    (b) the mortgage expires by its terms, if granted for a fixed period;
-    c. the mortgage is cancelled by court order or by operation of law;
+    (c) the mortgage is cancelled by court order or by operation of law;
-    d. the prescriptive period for the secured obligation expires and cancellation is registered.
+    (d) the prescriptive period for the secured obligation expires and cancellation is registered.

 12. Amendments, subordinations, and partial releases of the mortgage must be executed in the same form as the original mortgage and must be registered to be effective against third parties.